geekq/workflow/README.markdown

       end
     end

 ### Guards

-It is possible to implement conditions for transitions.
-You can halt the transition by invoking halt! from the transition event.
+If you want to halt the transition conditionally, you can just raise an exception.
+There is a helper called `halt!`, which raises the Workflow::TransitionHalted exception.
+You can provide an additional `halted_because` parameter.

+    def reject(reason)
+      halt!
+'We do not reject articles unless the reason is important' \
+        unless reason =~ /important/i
+    end

+The traditional `halt` (without the exclamation mark) is still supported too.
+This just prevents the state change without raising an exception.

 ### Hook order

 The whole event sequence is as follows:

     * event specific action
-    * on_transition (if action didn't halt)
+    * on_transition (if action did not halt)
     * on_exit
     * PERSIST WORKFLOW STATE, i.e. transition
     * on_entry